Cost of Fitting a Curtain or Handrail

 The biggest variant in the overall cost will be the quality of handrail or curtain attachment that you buy.
 To reduce your overall costs you should look at budget options.

-Curtain and Handrail Prices
+Curtain Pole and Handrail Fitting Prices

 Below we give some indication of common prices for hiring a handyman to fit a curtain or handrail: